danidanimoraes/guava/README.md

 - job_id: The ID of the assigned job
 - agent_id: The ID of the agent to whom the job was assigned

+## The solution

+**stdin.clj** is responsible for dealing with the JSON via stdin (as a file or plain text) and parsing it to a map.
+E.g., The JSON [{"a":"1"}] becomes the map [{:a "1"}]

+**sequences.clj** is responsible for dealing with sequences, like filtering the JSON map by key (e.g. filtering the agents by getting only :new_agent keys) and getting only the values of a map

+**entities.clj** deals with business entities: with the given JSON map, it gets only agents that are idle, by crossing information from agents map and requests map, it separates jobs by priority (urgent/ not urgent) and it's also responsible for the assignment of jobs itself.

+This assignment is done by getting the jobs to be done.
+Then, it checks if any idle agent has the job type as a primary skill.

+If any agent is found, the job is assigned to this agent and both job and agent are removed from available jobs and available agents maps, respectively.

+If no agent has the job type as a primary skill, it checks if any idle agent has it as a secondary skill.

+If any agent is found, the job is assigned to this agent and the process is the same as above.

+If no agent has the job type neither as primary nor secondary skills, the job is kept in the remain jobs map, since no agent was assigned to it.

+**core.clj** contains the user interface and the main function of the program, which receives the input JSON and outputs the response JSON.

 ## Usage

 Please make sure to have Java installed.